kriserickson/aging-coder/src/posts/2025-06-17-experiments-in-supervised-learning-part-3.md

 weighted avg       0.91      0.72      0.78     42222
 ```

-While our direction and title improved, our ingredients precision and f1 score actually got worse.
-Which
+While both direction and title categories saw improved scores, ingredient precision and F1 dropped slightly—which
-is weird since we did this to mostly improve how we get ingredients.
-However, if we run predict we will
-see things are looking a lot better.
+is surprising given that this update specifically targeted ingredient parsing.
+However, when we run predictions
+on real examples, the ingredient outputs are significantly cleaner and better structured.
+So despite the dip
+in metrics, the qualitative improvement is clear and valuable.

+So when we run predict again, we get:

 ```json
 {